Haddox/prot_stab_analysis_pipeline/README.md

 * for each protease, I uploaded a file giving EC50 values (and other related metadata) for each protein design.
 These files are stored in the directory `data/original_Rocklin_EC50_values/` and are called `rd4_chymo.sel_k0.8.erf.5e-7.0.0001.3cycles.fulloutput` and `rd4_tryp.sel_k0.8.erf.5e-7.0.0001.3cycles.fulloutput` for chymotrypsin and trypsin, respectively.

-## To do

-* Set up a system for logging progress of the script
-* Change the releative path in the `__init__.py` file used to import the counts and FACS data
-* Figure out how to implement the unfolded-state model and compute EC50 values
-* Set up a `conda` environment that is completely self contained
-    * currently, there is a problem with importing `pymc3` as installed by `conda`
-* Ask Gabe if he included samples with zero counts in the naive sample.

 ## Summary of `Python` scripts in the pipeline

 All of the code for the pipeline is in the directory called `scripts/`.
 This includes scripts that perform the analyses, as well as scripts with functions that are imported as modules.

-Here is a list of the scripts that perform the analysis:
+### `compute_ec50_values_from_deep_sequencing_data.py`:

-* `compute_ec50_values_from_deep_sequencing_data.py`: the main script that performs the entire analysis.
+This is the main script that performs the entire analysis.
 * Inputs:
     * all inputs are described above in the section called "How to run the pipeline"
 * Dependencies:
     * all scripts in the `scripts/` directory, described below
 * Outputs:
     * all outputs are described above in the section called "How to run the pipeline"

+### `fit_all_ec50_data.py`
-* `fit_all_ec50_data.py`: a script from Rocklin et al. that is used to fit EC50 values.
+This is a script from Rocklin et al. that is used to fit EC50 values.
 I call this script for this purpose in `compute_ec50_values_from_deep_sequencing_data.py`.
 * Inputs:

-        python fit_all_ec50_data.py [--datasets DATASETS] [--output_dir OUTPUT_DIR]
+    ```python fit_all_ec50_data.py [--datasets DATASETS] [--output_dir OUTPUT_DIR]```

+    * `--counts_dir`: a path to the directory with the input counts files giving counts for a single protease across all selection levels (e.g., you might have one counts file for trypsin and one for chymotrypsin).
+Counts files must be structured such that rows are proteins, and columns (space-delimited) with the following names/info:
+    * `name`: the name of the given protein
+    * `counts{selection_index_0}`: the counts for a given protein at the first selection index in the experiment (e.g., this might be set to `counts0` for the counts in the naive library).
+    * `counts{selection_index_1}`: the counts for a given protein at the second selection index in the experiment.
+    * ... include a column for every selection index in the experiment (e.g., the Rocklin et al. study had columns for selection indices 0-6).
+    * `--experimental_summary_file`: the path to an input file that follows the exact same format as the `experiments.csv` file from the Rocklin et al. study.
+This file has the exact same information as the `--experimental_summary_file` input file `compute_ec50_values_from_deep_sequencing_data.py`, but does not have the columns called `experiment_id` and `fastq_id`, and has additional columns called:
+    * `input`: the name of the counts file with counts for a given sample, excluding the prefix provided in `--counts_dir` (e.g., "trypsin.counts" might have counts for all samples challenged with trypsin)
+    * `column`: the name of the the column in the counts file that corresponds to the selection level of a given sample (e.g., "counts1" would correspond to the first selection level).
     * `--datasets`: a list of datasets to analyze.
 These datasets are defined in the `input` column of the `experiments.csv` file, formatted as `{dataset}.counts`
     * `--output_dir`: a path to an output directory where all the results will be stored.
 This directory will be made if it does not already exist.

 * Dependencies:
     * the modules called `protease_sequencing_model.py`, `utility.py`, and `compile_counts_and_FACS_data/__init__.py`, which are described below

 * Outputs:
     * all files in the `ec50_values/` results directory described above, except for the `experiments.csv` file

-Here are a list of scripts that are imported as modules in the computational pipeline:
+### `deep_seq_utils.py`

-* `deep_seq_utils.py`: a custom script with `Python` functions for analyzing deep-sequencing data, used in `compute_ec50_values_from_deep_sequencing_data.py`.
+This is a custom script with `Python` functions for analyzing deep-sequencing data, used in `compute_ec50_values_from_deep_sequencing_data.py`.

+### `protease_sequencing_model.py` and `utility.py`
-* `protease_sequencing_model.py` and `utility.py`: are both scripts from Rocklin et al. that are imported in `fit_all_ec50_data.py` as modules for computing EC50 values.
+These are both scripts from Rocklin et al. that are imported in `fit_all_ec50_data.py` as modules for computing EC50 values.

-* `compile_counts_and_FACS_data/__init__.py`: this script compiles and returns deep-sequencing counts and FACS data in dictionary form when its the directory it resides in is imported, as is done in `fit_all_ec50_data.py` for computing EC50 values from using these data as input.
-In the future
+## To do

+* Set up a system for logging progress of the script
+* Figure out how to implement the unfolded-state model and compute EC50 values
+* Set up a `conda` environment that is completely self contained
+    * currently, there is a problem with importing `pymc3` as installed by `conda`
+* Ask Gabe if he included samples with zero counts in the naive sample.